flashrod/fpl-ai-chatbot/README.md

 ## 💬 Example Questions

 - "Who are the top 5 players by form right now?"
+- "Which team has the easiest fixtures in the next 2 gameweeks?"
 - "Who should I captain this week?"
 - "Is it worth taking a hit to bring in Haaland?"
 - "Best budget defenders under 4.5m?"